tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 <details>
 <summary><strong>Single file workflow</strong></summary>

-This section walks through the three steps it would take to download, unzip, and load a single file into Postgres.
+If instead of running a script, you're interested in walking through individual commands, this section walks through the three steps it would take to download, unzip, and load a single file into Postgres.
-If you'd like to leverage a script to work with either single or multiple files, please refer to the next section.

 #### wget commands to download the data